Ireoluwa898/DATA-TRANSFORMATION-BASIC-STATISTICS-AND-VISUALISATION-FOR-DATA-SCIENCE-IN-R/README.md

 Q6.
 Use plot() to further explore the dataset including arguments such as xlab, ylab, main and type.

-Task 3 Visualisation with ggplot2
+Task 3 :Visualisation with ggplot2
 Dataset
 The dataset mpg used in this task is a data frame and can be found in the package ggplot2 (aka ggplot2::mpg).